-- 2. Posters presentations: The last two days of class will be presentations (half of the class will go on the Monday, half on Wednesday each half should bring their posters to their respective day).
+- Written report: Reports will be written as a technical document using proper spelling and grammar (i.e., technical writing).
+The structure will be done in HFES Annual Meeting paper format.
+Reports should be typed and formatted in style of conference of submission.
+The report will be worth 50% of the total project points. - 2.
+Posters presentations: The last two days of class will be presentations (half of the class will go on the Monday, half on Wednesday each half should bring their posters to their respective day).
 Poster sessions will be given in a gallery format.
 Poster presenters will field questions from faculty, staff, and students. - 3.
-Electronic copies of both the written report and the poster are due by the beginning of the last Monday of class.
+Electronic copies of both the written report and the poster are due by 11:59 p.m. the day of the final exam period.